 - Know how to positively reinforce good behaviors and use undesireable consequences in a supportive way.

 - Design and implement effective functional behavior plans.

 - Understand the theory and research supporting positive behavior support interventions in improving academic achievement, improving the learning environment and reducing problem behaviors.

-CEA_Teaching Children with Challenging Behavior (PDF Document)
+Teaching Children with Challenging Behavior (Course at a Glance) (PDF Document)